nMaax/mouseBot/README.md

 This python script is going to make your mouse move automatically around a little box in the screen, the purpose of this is to make your pc always awake and make you look not AFK to other programs/websites who tries to control that.

-This script is mainly invented for Windows/Linux machines since Mac already has an app called [Amphetamine](https://apps.apple.com/gb/app/amphetamine) who do this work greatly.
+This script is mainly invented for Windows/Linux machines since Mac already has an app called [Amphetamine](https://apps.apple.com/gb/app/amphetamine) who does this work greatly.
 In any case anyone can use this script :smiley:

 There are 2 version of the program:
 1. Amphetamine